INSTAGRAM FOR BUSINESS TIPS

 22. Reward your followers.
 Create lasting relationships with followers by using discount codes.
 Reach out and connect with influencers one-on-one.
 Brands that go the extra mile by rewarding their Instagram followers see better success rates.

 23. Create a compelling visual aesthetic.
 Post photos that show the lifestyle of your customers, while staying relevant to your brand.
 Your account should be a balance of fun pictures and branded, promotional business photos.
-Make sure all images share the same aesthetic.
+It is important to establish your brand identity and the look of your Instagram account before you launch your business on this platform.
+Make sure all images on your Instagram grid share the same aesthetic.

 25. Post at peak times.
 According to a study by TrackMaven, the most effective days to post are Friday, Saturday and Sunday.
 Another study found that posting at 5 PM EST yields a higher engagement rate.

 28. Promote your Instagram handle.
 Connect your Instagram account to your website using social plugins and link your Instagram handle in your email signature to expand your reach.
 This creates an avenue for traffic for each social media site.
-Also consider making your Instagram account visible on Facebook.
+Be sure to link your Instagram account to your Facebook business page for a seamless user experience.

 29. Reverse engineer.
 If you’re trying to get prospects who may be interested in your services, think about their hobbies and demographic profile.
 Search for hashtags that align with their hobbies, such as #yachting #countryclub or #hamptons.
 From there, like and comment on their photos and follow them directly.
 They may even follow you back.